 The calculation of diluted EPS has been based on the following profit attributable to ordinary shareholders and weighted-average number of ordinary shares outstanding after adjustment for the effects of all dilutive potential ordinary shares.

-ii.
-Weighted-average number of ordinary shares (diluted)
+i.
+Profit attributable to holders of ordinary shares (diluted)